Manchahat/ManchahatsBookStore/ManchahatsBookStore/README.txt

   i created new js file name category.js in wwwroot and done the changes in that file after that i added the section section call of category.js in index.cshtml file and run the app the category list was working properly

+  12:00pm

+  I created Upsert file and modified it with the given code and another partial view file name (_CreateAndBackToListButton.cshtml)